The Platform / Convergence Engine

 Policy changes flow through review with diffs and approvers.

-The math comes back to IT.
-And so does the trust.
+Deterministic execution is how the math comes back to IT, and so does the trust.